 Since that first trip, I have had wanderlust.
 I’ve travelled to many different places in many different ways- independent trips, group tours, package vacations and cruises.
 While there are pros and cons to each type of travel, I definitely have discovered my travel preferences.

-I tend to prefer travelling independently to places that are rich in culture and history.
-I love to visit archaeological sites.
+I tend to prefer travelling independently to places that have a mix of beautiful landscapes and historic sites.
+I love to visit archaeological sites and spend time outdoors hiking, biking, and boating.
 It’s really hard to convince me to go to a beach somewhere and do nothing but lay around for a week.
-I can handle maybe a day or two, but after that I need to go out exploring!
+I can handle maybe a day or two, but after that I need to get active and go out exploring!
 I also crave to see a country in depth.
 I am not a fan of the 10 countries in 10 days type of tours (I hate feeling rushed and missing out on places).
-And backpacking isn’t my thing either.
-I don’t think I will ever master the art of packing light!
+And budget travel isn’t my thing either.
+I like a little bit of luxury at the end of the day!

 I make it a priority to travel.
 It not only makes me happy in the short term, but I find it to be extremely fulfilling on a deeper level.
 I still have my day job, but I scrimp and save for that one big trip a year and a few smaller ones scattered throughout.
 I would love to travel full time, like I’ve seen so many other people do, but for now this is what works for me.
 One day I will take a gap year- you can hold me to that!